 Who is eligible for furlough?

-Employees placed on furlough must have been on the company PAYE payroll on 28 February 2020, and can be on any type of contract, including full- and part-time employees, employees on agency contracts, and employees on flexible or zero-hour contracts.
-The scheme also covers employees who were made redundant since 28 February, 2020 if they have since been rehired by their employer.
+Employees placed on furlough must have been on the company PAYE payroll on 30 October 2020, and can be on any type of contract, including full- and part-time employees, employees on agency contracts, and employees on flexible or zero-hour contracts.

 Do I have to go on furlough?